 Many depositional forms develop within the limestone caves.
 The chief chemical in lime stone is calcium carbonate, which is easily soluble in carbonated water (carbon dioxide absorbed rainwater).
 This calcium carbonate is deposited when the water carrying it in solution evaporates or loses its carbon dioxide as it trickles over rough rock surfaces.
 Stalactites, Stalagmites and Pillars Stalactites hang as icicles of different diameters.
 Normally they are broad at their bases and taper towards the free ends showing up in a variety of forms.
 Stalagmites rise up from the floor of the caves.
 In fact, stalagmites form due to dripping water from the surface or through the thin pipe, of the stalactite, immediately below it,.
-Stalagmites may take the shape of a column, a disc, with either a smooth, rounded bulging end or a miniature crater like depression.
-The stalagmite and stalactites eventually fuse to give rise to columns and pillars of different diameters Difference between stalagmites and stalactites
+Stalagmites may take the shape of a column, a disc, with either a smooth. rounded bulging end or a miniature crater like depression.
+The stalagmite and stalactites eventually fuse to give rise to columns and pillars of different diameters

+Difference between stalagmites and stalactites

+STALAGMITES STALACTITES

+Grow from the floor Grow from the roof

+Broad base Narrow base

-STALAGMITES STAT Enerii Es Grow from the floor Broad base Formed due to evaporation of water Broad edge They are pillar shape Grow from the roof Narrow base Formed due to condensation Sharp edge They are conical shape
+Formed due to evaporation of water Formed due to condensation

+Broad edge Sharp edge

+They are pillar shape They are conical shape